stephenrdoyle/cercopithifilaria_johnstoni/README.md

 Authors: Kirsty McCann, Warwick Grant, Stephen R. Doyle

-The code for the analysis is available here: [workbook](03_code/cercopithifilaria_johnstoni.workbook.md)
+The code for the analysis is available here: [workbook](03_code/cercopithifilaria_johnstoni.workbook.md) The code for the post peer-review analysis is available here: [workbook](03_code/cercopithifilaria_johnstoni_post-review.workbook.md)

 Any reuse of data or code is encouraged with due acknowledgement, either via citation of the published manuscript (when available) and/or GitHub repository.
 Comments, suggestions, and discussion are welcome.